DAppDevConsulting/EasyTCR/README.md

         },
         ```

-    3. Set the Ethereum network id (1 – mainnet, 4 – rinkeby):
+    3. Set the Ethereum network id (1 – mainnet, 4 – rinkeby, * – any network).

         ```json
         ...